Brexit advice for staff planning to travel to and from the UK or EU

 Business travel includes activities such as travelling for meetings and conferences, providing services (even with a charity), and touring art or music.

-As a UK citizen travelling to the EU, EEA or Switzerland and vice versa on business you must restrict activities to what is permitted under the business visitor rules in your destination country after the end of the transition period.
+As a UK citizen travelling to the EU, EEA or Switzerland and vice versa on business you must restrict activities to what is permitted under the business visitor rules in your destination country after 1 January 2021.
 The visa/work permit exemption below does not provide for the right to work in the EU.

-Although the UK is not a member of the Schengen Area, the EU adopted a regulation on 9 April 2019 confirming that UK citizens will be able to enter the Schengen Area for short tourism and business trips without the need for a visa/work permit for a maximum stay of up to 90 days within a 180-day period after the end of the transition period.
+Although the UK is not a member of the Schengen Area, the EU adopted a regulation on 9 April 2019 confirming that UK citizens will be able to enter the Schengen Area for short tourism and business trips without the need for a visa/work permit for a maximum stay of up to 90 days within a 180-day period after 1 January 2021.

 As a UK citizen, you will need to monitor the length of time that you spend in the Schengen area but also ensure that your activities in any given country do not require a visa/work permit.